m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 - `ref`: move data bidirectionally between method and call scope
 - `in`: pass large value type (e,g, struct) as a reference avoiding copying large amounts of data (must be readonly, copied regardless otherwise)

-**NOTE**: use `in` only with readonly value types, because mutable value types can undo the performance benefits.
+> **Note**: use `in` only with readonly value types, because mutable value types can undo the performance benefits.
 (Mutable value types are typically a bad idea in any case.)

 While the method can use members of the passed reference type, it can't normally replace it with a different object.
 But if a reference type argument is marked with ref, the method has access to the variable, so it could replace it with a reference to a completely different object.